 Applying master pages

-Just like publication pages, master pages can be a single page or two-page spread equally, and can be applied to equivalent publication pages or spreads.
+Just like publication pages, a master page can be a single page or a spread with two or more pages.
+A master can be applied to all or some of another spread's pages.

-At initial document setup, if Default master is selected, a master page will be created and applied to publication pages created at this time.
-After this, you can create and apply master pages at any time using the Pages panel.
+When creating a new document, a default master can be created and applied to all publication pages created at this time.
+After this, you can apply any new master at any time using the Pages panel.

-Parent Master page (top) with footer information and child master pages (middle) with multi-colour headers and their combined effect on publication pages (bottom).
+Parent Masters (top) with footer information and child masters (middle) with multi-colour headers and their combined effect on publication pages (bottom).

 Master page layers